NodBobi/neovim-config/GUIDE.md

 ### How to install and configure a new LSP server.
 To install and configure a new LSP server, use the Mason plugin to install the server.
+Mason is a tool which installs the LSPs on your system so you don't have to.
+Without Mason you'd have to install every single language server through, for example npm.
+Run the following command to see language  servers available for install.
 ```
 :Mason
 ```